 antagonist that blocks serotonin peripherally on vagal nerve terminals and centrally in the

 chemoreceptor trigger zone.
-The onset of action is about 30 minutes with metabolism occurring in
+The onset of action is about 30 minutes with metabolism occurring in the

-is 3 to 6 hours at the maximum dose in chemotherapy patients of 32 mg daily.
+to 6 hours at the maximum dose in chemotherapy patients of 32 mg daily.